Testing and Debugging

 Watch live data

-Live data allow you to watch live data records as they are processed by scenario nodes.
+Live data allows you to watch records as they are processed by scenario nodes.
 Click the live data button in the

 Actions menu to activate this functionality - the icon should turn green .

-To see how the data record was transformed, choose an input data record in the left panel and examine its content (the variables) upon entry to the node.
-You can see how this data record was transformed by the node (which variables were added) in the right panel.
+To see how the record was transformed, choose an incoming record in the left panel and examine its content (the variables) upon entry to the node.
+You can see how this record was transformed by the node (which variables were added) in the right panel.

 Inspecting input and output records for a "Is there any rapid change condition?" node in the scenario from the previous section. 🔍 View full-size image